 Final attestation

-LAW5991 Thesis Defense 3 8 Completion of all program requirements but Defense
+LAW5993 Thesis Defense 5 8 Completion of all program requirements; may take concurrently with final program requirements

 The following table is illustrative and may vary.